digital-asset/lib-message-integration/tool-metagen/README.md

 process.
 Sequences become records and choices / substitution groups become variants.
 We have taken the decision not to use structural types such as tuples and Either/EitherN, as these lose the field names.
-This does result in some non-descript machine generated type names, but they typically do have informative field names and comments.
+This does result in some non-descriptive machine generated type names, but they typically do have informative field names and comments.